Recover SOL rent

 What's the difference between Simple and Manual mode?

 Do I keep all the recovered SOL?
+What's the fee?

 Anything I should be careful about?

 Empty accounts are always safe to close — that's why Simple mode is the default.
 Be deliberate when closing non-empty accounts in Manual mode: the burn step destroys whatever balance is in the account, and that's not reversible.
 SOLTidy shows a clear red warning whenever non-empty accounts are selected so you sign with full context.
+Stick to Simple mode if you're not sure.

 Latest posts